Male trainer teaching staff about email encryption gateways

 Posted by Picture of Sam Kendall Sam Kendall

 An email encryption gateway is an essential tool for securing a business’ enterprise email communications.
-It makes sure that any sensitive information contained in email messages is protected from unauthorised access by encrypting it before it is sent to external recipients.
+It makes sure sensitive information is protected from unauthorised access by encrypting it before it is sent to external recipients.

-Email encryption gateways are a key component of an outbound email security strategy.
+Email encryption gateways are a key component of a strong outbound email security strategy.

 They are used to encrypt emails between your organisation and external parties, protecting the confidentiality and integrity of message content as it passes over unencrypted channels.

-As well as providing email security, encryption gateways help with regulatory compliance, ensuring that sensitive information isn't leaked during transmission or stored without appropriate protection.
+As well as providing email security, encryption gateways help with regulatory compliance, making sure that sensitive information isn't leaked during transmission or stored without appropriate protection.

 Email encryption gateways make sure that any sensitive information contained in email messages is protected from unauthorised access.